apeyrard/lxd-backup/README.md

 [ ] daemonize

+[x] allow choosing frequency

-[ ] allow choosing frequency
+[ ] allow specification of lifetime

-[ ] allow specification of lifetime and delete obsolete images from storage
+[ ] delete obsolete images from storage

 [ ] allow custom commands to be run in container before and after backup